 All behaviour incidents from stages 2-5 will be recorded on CPOMS.
-These incidents need to be shared on CPOMS with the Headteacher, Deputy Head and SENCo,
+These incidents need to be shared on CPOMS with the Headteacher, Deputy Head and SENDCo, ensuring clear lines of communication and that patterns of behaviour or broader concerns are able to be tracked, monitored and dealt with appropriately.